ornao/pp4/README.md

 </details>

-6. As a user, I want to review my booking so that I can remind myself of the date and accomadation type I have booked
+6. As a user, I want to review my booking so that I can remind myself of the date and accommodation type I have booked

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |